figtools/figgy.docs/docs/getting-started/basics.md

 ## Figgy Basics
 Figgy does a lot, but lets start with the simple parts.
 At its core, Figgy is a configuration management framework built on top of AWS ParameterStore.
 ParameterStore is a great AWS service for managing application configurations, but it isn't without its usability faults.
-Figgy is designed to build on the great foundation ParameterStore offers and add more functionality.
+Figgy is designed to build on the great foundation ParameterStore offers to add more functionality, enforce best practicies, and simplify the user experience.

 You don't have to use _all_ Figgy has to offer.
 So let's start with the basics.
 With Figgy installed, you can use the CLI to interact with AWS ParameterStore across many different accounts.